HenrikSamuelsson/reading-intro-to-programming-with-cpp-for-engineers/chapter-01/exercise-01/pcppe-ch01-ex01.md

 # Solution Exercise 1

 The *greatest common divisor* (GCD) of two positive integers a and b is the largest integer that divides each of them without any remainder.
 An algorithm known as the Euclidean algorithm can be used to deduce the GCD.

-The following pseudocode describes the algorithm.
+The following pseudocode describes the Euclidean algorithm.

 ```txt
 Input: Two positive integers a, b